“How to Work with Me” Manual (and why your company needs one)

 We’re not all on the same wavelength—and that’s a good thing!
 Each one of us brings different strengths to the table.
 But it also means that we need to be crystal clear when we’re explaining our point of view.

 For example, my big-picture vision for our business can make others feel stressed out or uncomfortable.
-That’s totally ok, it just means that we see the world differently.
+That’s totally ok.
+It just means that we see the world differently.
 So for my manual, it makes sense to explain how I think and view my job:

 “My job is to connect the dots inside and outside of The Remote Company.
 If you have any idea what could be improved, what is missing or what is wrong at Remote Company, please share it with me.